yfzhou42/YunFan.Zhou.github.io/index.markdown

 * Summer 2022: *Survival Mixture Density Networks* accepted to Machine Learning for Healthcare Conference!

+* Summer 2022: glad to continue at Apple Health AI for the summer!

 * Spring 2022: [Learning Invariant Representations with Missing Data](https://arxiv.org/pdf/2112.00881.pdf)
 (a full version) accepted to CLeaR (Causal Learning and Reasoning) 2022!